Rhode Island / Providence County

 DMV Information

-Residents can access driver and vehicle services through the Rhode Island Division of Motor Vehicles, conveniently located in Cranston.
-The DMV provides all standard services and has up-to-date information available on its official website.
+Residents of Burrillville handle vehicle services through the Rhode Island Division of Motor Vehicles, conveniently located in Cranston.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 Rhode Island